vaibhav164/GitPractice/Readme.md

 Now command git push -u origin master here -u refers to upstream to make the pushing repo of remote as default i.e., after this command we can just type git push to push our local repo to remote.

+# git pull:-

+this will save all the changes happed to remote repo into our local repo snice the last time we had push our repo to the Remote.

+**git clone:-**
+the syntax is `git clone <URL> <where to clones>`

 # Branching:-

 to make branch commadn is